TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Conclusion and Future Work

 This work represents an important advancement toward practical robot deployment in human-centric environments, where robots must manipulate articulated objects reliably and efficiently without precise pre-provided kinematic models.
 The ability to extract and leverage kinematic insights directly from tactile feedback enables robots to adapt to uncertain object structures while executing smooth, efficient movements---a capability essential for robots operating effectively in dynamic, everyday settings alongside humans.

 Several promising directions for future research emerge from this work.
 First, developing adaptive methods for base velocity optimization could further enhance efficiency by dynamically adjusting control parameters in response to object characteristics.
 Second, extending the framework to support diverse tactile sensing modalities would broaden its applicability across robot platforms with different sensing capabilities.
-Finally, incorporating learning-based approaches for predicting object behavior could enable even more anticipatory control strategies.
+Finally, the current research primarily focuses on rigid, single-joint articulated objects.
+Third, while our current focus is on rigid, single-joint articulated objects, effectively handling soft, multi-part articulated systems in cluttered environments remains an important and promising challenge.
 These enhancements will not only further boost the framework's efficiency but also facilitate its application in increasingly complex, unstructured real-world environments.